Chan Zuckerberg Biohub: Structure and funding

 CZ Biohub is structured as a nonprofit, tax-exempt organization, but it has retained close control of the outcomes of its efforts, including patent rights.
 The Biohub operates independently from CZI but partners with it on some initiatives and programs.
 In 2016, CZI formed the Biohub with a $600 million endowment over 10 years.
 In December 2021, CZI announced it was committing up to $1 billion in further funding to support the Biohub's operations through 2031.

 Biohub Network

 In December 2021, Chan and Zuckerberg announced that they were providing $1 billion in funding to develop a network of Biohubs to focus on their goal of longer-term research over 10 to 15 years into "scientific challenges".
 The Chan Zuckerberg Biohub Network was launched with the goal of connecting co-located scientific institutions in other areas of the US, beyond the initial CZ Biohub group in the Bay Area, to work together on research into major issues.

-Stephen Quake is the president of the CZ Biohub Network, and head of science at the Chan Zuckerberg Institute.